 You are welcome to contact your director of studies, your teaching coordinator, or your course coordinator, if you have any questions.

-A course coordinator is assigned to each course.
-The course coordinator is the primary responsible for the course, which means that he/she will receive mails regarding the evaluation questionnaire, is responsible for coordinating activities in the course incl. the distribution of lectures between lecturers, as well as coordinating any input to revisions of the academic content in the course description before each semester.
+To each course, is assigned a course responsible lecturer.
+This course coordinator is responsible for coordinating activities in the course incl. the distribution of lectures between lecturers, exam activities, as well as coordinating any input to revisions of the academic content in the course description before each semester.

-The course coordinators are always welcome to seek professional sparring with the department’s other lecturers and the teaching coordinator.
-In most cases, the course coordinator is also a lecturer in the course.
+The course coordinators are always welcome to seek professional sparring with the department’s other lecturers and the teaching coordinators.

 Well in advance of each semester, you will be asked to consider any (professional) limitations to timetable planning for your course.

-At ECON, we plan the teaching according to the general guidelines from BSS and also to the guidelines locally decided at ECON - see below:
+At ECON, we plan the teaching according to the general guidelines from BSS and also to the guidelines locally decided at ECON:

-If you have questions to the process, please contact your study administrator.
+If you have any questions to the process, please contact your study administrator.

 Timetables: